khrome83/khrome.dev/posts/the-rise-of-privacy-focused-analytics.md

 ![https://res.cloudinary.com/khromedotdev/image/upload/c](https://res.cloudinary.com/khromedotdev/image/upload/c_scale,w_auto:100,dpr_auto,f_auto,q_auto/v1570448523/simple_analytics_u4pusp.png)

-Of all the examples here, Simple Analytics has very high scrutiny in the data they store.
+Of all the examples here, Simple Analytics has very high scrutiny in the data they store, to make sure no processes could be considered device fingerprinting.
 Based out of Europe, they are very cautious to make sure their clients do not need to have any disclaimer based on the tracked metrics.
 For example, IP addresses are not stored, even in an anonymous hashed form.
+This an in compliance with [PECR](https://ico.org.uk/for-organisations/guide-to-pecr/guidance-on-the-use-of-cookies-and-similar-technologies/what-are-cookies-and-similar-technologies/#cookies5 "New PECR Laws in UK") in the UK.
 And all of the data is stored in Iceland, which has one of the highest standards for data protection and encryption.
+To

 I am currently using Simple Analytics on my own site.
+Based on the research I have done, they seem to be the most compliant, especially in Europe.
 I have found the experience to be as easy as described.
 Visit [Simple Analytics](https://referral.simpleanalytics.com/zane-milakovic "Simple Analytics Signup") to sign up.
 Using this link will give you a 7-day trial, plus one month free!

 ### Fathom Analytics